kofesenko/ITA-Kh-077-DevOps/SoftServeITA/Jenkins/readme.md

 #Continue instalation and configure user
 ```

-2. Create deploy job which will deploy index.html page on another from jenkins server using secure copy:
+2. Create deploy job which will deploy index.html page on apache server from jenkins server using secure copy:
     * Set up second machine:
         ```
         #First we need to configure passwordless connection to this machine from our jenkins machine